UP IN THE AIR

 "Yeah, it's weird," TK said, "but Myotismon had minions too, right?
 So maybe…"

-As the others discussed why Arukenimon always seemed to bail on them, Matt's cell phone rang.
+As the others discussed why Arukenimon always bailed on them, Matt's phone rang.
 He quietly moved away and answered it, then came back.
 "That was Izzy," he said.

 TK looked at his brother expectantly.
 "Did he get my e-mail?" he asked.

 "He didn't say," Matt said, "but Gennai wants to see everyone at his place."

 "That's gotta be important," Patamon said.
 "Let's go!"

 "What?!
 But what about Jun?"
 Veemon asked, looking back at the girl.

 Jun weakly pushed up into a sitting position.
 "Don't worry… I'm fine," she promised him with a smile.